knative/eventing/test/upgrade/README.md

 1. Install the latest knative release.
 1. Create some resources.
 1. Install knative at HEAD.
+1. Run any post-install jobs that apply for the release to be.
 1. Test those resources, verify that we didn’t break anything.

 To achieve that, we just have three separate build tags: